macp3o/linux-tweaks/README.md

 > Configured in `nopasswd-sudo`.

 #### 2. Faster disk access for ext3 and ext4
-* Eliminates tracking of file and directory access time, since it's rarely used and can provide a noticeable speed gain especially in older hardware (ext2 and ext4).
+Eliminates tracking of file and directory access time, since it's rarely used and can provide a noticeable speed gain especially in older hardware (ext2 and ext4).

-* Changes ext4 data mode to writeback, which is thought to accelerate disk access.
+Changes ext4 data mode to writeback, which is thought to accelerate disk access.

 > Implemented as a root script in `speed-disk.sh`.

 #### 3. Reduced memory swapping
-Eliminate excessive memory swapping to/from disk.
+Eliminates excessive memory swapping to disk.

 > Configured in `80-minswp-sysctl.conf`.
 After installing, run `sudo sysctl --system` to apply the settings immediately.